ArduPilot/MissionPlanner/ExtLibs/DroneCAN/dsdl/README.md

 This repository contains the DSDL definitions of the standard DroneCAN messages and services.

-This DSDL is based on UAVCAN-v0
+This DSDL is based on DroneCAN v1

 * [**DroneCAN website**](http://dronecan.org)